michaelharris1525/StartUpTourneyBracket/README.md

 ![Screenshot 2023-09-22 210902](https://github.com/michaelharris1525/StartUpTourneyBracket/assets/144944137/77f2173f-80c8-44c8-8f63-d8d95000271a)

 ## Technologies
 HTML - Uses correct HTML structure for application.
 Two HTML pages.
-One for login and one for voting.
-Hyperlinks to choice artifact.
+One for login and one for the tournament.
-CSS - Used to Design the website
+CSS - Used to Design the website and hopefully make the bracket look sick.
 JavaScript - Provides login, choice display, applying votes, display other users votes Service - Backend service with endpoints for: login and submitting or counting votes DB - Store the scores of the game based on User